Chart Color Schemes

 Adelaide lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Adelaide's population was approximately 23,865 as of November 2025.
-This figure represents a growth of 5,663 people (31.1%) since the 2021 Census, which recorded a population of 18,202.
-The increase is inferred from ABS's estimated resident population of 21,767 in June 2024 and an additional 459 validated new addresses since the Census date.
-This results in a population density ratio of 2,277 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Adelaide's growth rate of 31.1% since the 2021 census surpassed the state's (8.7%) and Greater Adelaide's rates, positioning it as a growth leader in the region.
-Overseas migration accounted for approximately 98.0% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Adelaide's population is around 23,914 as of Feb 2026.
+This reflects an increase of 5,712 people (31.4%) since the 2021 Census, which reported a population of 18,202 people.
+The change is inferred from the estimated resident population of 21,767 from the ABS as of June 2024 and an additional 513 validated new addresses since the Census date.
+This population level equates to a density ratio of 2,281 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Adelaide's 31.4% growth since the 2021 census exceeded the state (9.0%) and Greater Adelaide, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 98.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future demographic trends project an above median population growth for statistical areas across the nation.
-By 2041, Adelaide is expected to expand by 3,202 persons based on the latest annual ERP population numbers, reflecting an increase of 4.6% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Regarding demographic trends, a population increase just below the median of national areas is expected, with the area expected to expand by 3,202 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 4.4% in total over the 17 years.

 Frequently Asked Questions - Population